 Playpens give them more room.
 It’s easier to just quickly plop them in there if someone comes to the door or something.
 And you can move them out to the yard if you are working out there.

 Crates are smaller, so they don’t take up as much room.
 They are better for traveling.
 And they give your pup more privacy and quiet when they need a nap.

 Until your puppy is potty trained, you definitely need puppy pads.
-I like to buy the bigger pads as they cover more surface area.
+I like the bigger pads as they cover more surface area.

 You can also get the reusable, washable ones too.